node-red-contrib-homie-home-assistant-discovery 1.0.8

 5. Wire output 1 of homie-ha-discovery into an mqtt out node on the same broker.

-6. Optional but recommended: wire output 4 back into the same mqtt in node so the discovery node can manage Homie subscriptions automatically.
+6. Optional: wire output 4 back into the same mqtt in node so the discovery node can manage Homie subscriptions dynamically.

-Output 4 is the bottom port on purpose.
-In a normal left-to-right flow, the feedback wire can return to the MQTT input without crossing the discovery, diagnostic and debug wires.
+Output 4 is the bottom port so that, in a normal left-to-right flow, the feedback wire can return to the MQTT input without crossing the discovery, diagnostic or debug wires.

 Outputs